Heads of ten EU Agencies commit to working together against trafficking in human beings

-Today, the Heads of the European Asylum Support Office (EASO), European Police Office (Europol), European Agency for the operational management of large-scale IT systems in the area of freedom, security and justice (eu-LISA), European Monitoring Centre for Drugs and Drug Addiction (EMCDDA), EU Judicial Cooperation Unit (Eurojust), European Institute for Gender Equality (EIGE), European Border and Coast Guard Agency (Frontex), EU Agency for Fundamental Rights (FRA), EU Agency for Law Enforcement Training (CEPOL), and the European Foundation for the Improvement of Living and Working Conditions (Eurofound) signed a Joint Statement of commitment to working together to address trafficking in human being, ensuring a coordinated, coherent and comprehensive response.
+On 13th June 2018, the Heads of the European Asylum Support Office (EASO), European Police Office (Europol), European Agency for the operational management of large-scale IT systems in the area of freedom, security and justice (eu-LISA), European Monitoring Centre for Drugs and Drug Addiction (EMCDDA), EU Judicial Cooperation Unit (Eurojust), European Institute for Gender Equality (EIGE), European Border and Coast Guard Agency (Frontex), EU Agency for Fundamental Rights (FRA), EU Agency for Law Enforcement Training (CEPOL), and the European Foundation for the Improvement of Living and Working Conditions (Eurofound) signed a Joint Statement of commitment to working together to address trafficking in human beings, ensuring a coordinated, coherent and comprehensive response.

 "With today's Joint Statement of ten EU agencies, we are making a significant step forward in further enhancing our cooperation and coordination towards the eradication of trafficking in human beings.
 EU Agencies' expertise and operational capacity will boost the effectiveness of our common efforts to stop this heinous crime.
 The Agencies' commitment to a gender-specific and child-sensitive approach will complement the efforts deployed by the Member States, the Commission and the other EU institutions in combatting trafficking in human beings and protecting its victims", said Commissioner for Migration, Home Affairs, and Citizenship Dimitris Avramopoulos.